monowai/flockdata.org/fd-engine/README.md

 curl -u batch:123 -X GET http://localhost:8080/fd-engine/v1/profiles/me/
 ```
 ### Create an Application Fortress
-This is one of your computer systems that you want to audit
+This is one of your computer systems that you want to track information coming from
 ```
 curl -u batch:123 -H "Content-Type:application/json" -X POST http://localhost:8080/fd-engine/v1/fortress/ -d '{"name": "demo-app","searchActive": true}'
 ```